-The student's mentor will only approve the taking of an objective assessment if the student has completed a preassessment.
+The student's program mentor will only approve the taking of an objective assessment if the student has completed a preassessment.
 Not all objective assessments have a preassessment; this requirement is waived for those that do not.
 Students are allowed to attempt preassessments a maximum of three times.

 Note: Assessment Services specialists are unable to approve first attempts for students in the Bachelor of Science, Nursing Prelicensure program.
 See the Prelicensure Nursing Program Assessment and Retake Policy for more information.

-Second attempts require the approval of the appropriate course mentor for the assessment.
-Attempts three and beyond require a minimum five-day waiting period, course mentor and additional supervisory approvals, and are only granted after student engagement standards are met.
+Second attempts require the approval of the appropriate course instructor for the assessment.
+Attempts three and beyond require a minimum five-day waiting period, course instructor and additional supervisory approvals, and are only granted after student engagement standards are met.
 After a failed fourth attempt, an appeal for an additional attempt may be submitted to senior leadership in Mentoring, but it is unlikely that an appeal will be approved except in extreme circumstances.
 If the appeal for an additional attempt is denied, a student must either change to a different WGU degree program not requiring that assessment or seek educational opportunities outside of WGU.

 WGU performance assessments are most often completed within the Taskstream assessment platform.
 A performance assessment typically includes individual tasks that, when combined, demonstrate competency for a larger assessment.
 Note that all assessments, regardless of delivery platform (Taskstream, Web Assessor, etc.), are formal testing processes, not exercises or "homework.”
 Thorough preparation for all assessments is recommended as it facilitates more timely progress toward graduation.
 Assessment validity is ensured when students spend the time preparing their submission that is commensurate with the complexity and challenge of the task.
 Each assessment must represent at least 70% original student work, demonstrating their own competence and no one else’s, whether other sources are used and properly cited or not.